Nissan pins revival hopes on 'foreigner with a Japanese face'

 Japan’s second-largest automaker has been shaken in particular by the arrest of former Chairman Carlos Ghosn last year on allegations of financial misconduct, which he denies, and the more recent departure of CEO Hiroto Saikawa after he admitted to being improperly overpaid.

-Whether the 58-year-old former theology student can deliver a miracle turnaround - particularly at Nissan’s business in the United States - and repair ties with Renault will now be a focus for investors.
+Whether the 53-year-old former theology student can deliver a miracle turnaround - particularly at Nissan’s business in the United States - and repair ties with Renault will now be a focus for investors.

 “The biggest business challenge for Nissan is speeding up,” the head of Nissan’s nominations committee, Masakazu Toyoda, told a news conference.